ai4he/Hardware_Application/Hardware_Development/README.md

 # Hardware_Development

-<h3>In this folder files include how (RK3588)device capture video and audio from your computer.These files are written by python and C.Before run these files,please do the following </h3>
+<h3>In this folder files include how (RK3588)device capture video and audio from your computer.These files are written by python and C. Before run these files,please do the following </h3>

   * Using a HDMI cable, Connect device(RK3588) HDMI input to you computer HDMI port.
      <p>This can capture the video input from computer and it transfer to the device <p>

   * Using another HDMI cable, Connect device(3588) HDMI output to Desktop monitor HDMI input.
      <p>caputured video give<p>

   * Power on the device(RK 3588)

   * Install python 3 version to device(RK 3588)